GoppeltM/WorkItOut-game/docs/meta.md

 In reality, you cannot wait forever to fulfill a request.
 Either your customer gets unsatisfied, or the request loses significance.
 Working for a very long time on a single request with little to no effort will probably not pay off.
 Finishing fast is a value of its own.
+## Aging cost
+Balancing aging cost vs. effort is the key, not necessarily gain.
+Small jobs with little effort and very high aging cost are still simple, because you can rush through them with one single big effort

 ## Communication cost
 Big teams seem to struggle more than small teams, but why exactly?
 Communication channels add up